-Number Recommendation should assess the adequacy of its electronic tablets and whether it should employ alternative recording devices during site inspections. equipment, to gather evidence while conducting inspections.
+Number Recommendation sho of it whe alte devi equipment, to gather evidence while conducting inspections.
 67 The Ministry of Education should consider using audio/video recording during inspections to ensure the best evidence available is obtained The new Enforcement Unit's staff will be trained in the use of digital recording devices when conducting investigations.
-Bill 10, the Child Care Modernization Act, 2014, if passed, would clarify the Ministry of Education's powers of inspection.
+Bill 10, the Child Care Modernization Act, 2014 , if passed, would clarify the Ministry of Education's powers of inspection.
 This includes clarifying that an inspector may take photographs, video recordings or other visual or audio recording of the interior or exterior of a premises.
 89 The Ministry of Education should regularly train enforcement staff on surveillance and search warrant techniques.
 The ministry is in the process of recruiting staff with specific enforcement skills and experience.
 Enforcement staff will undergo regular training in obtaining and the use of search warrants and other investigative techniques.
-S G The Ministry of Education should generate statistics on the use and outcome of surveillance and execution of search warrants, to identify trends, specific locations and caregivers requiring further monitoring, and training gaps.
+69 The Ministry of Education should generate statistics on the use and outcome of surveillance and execution of search warrants, to identify trends, specific locations and caregivers requiring further monitoring, and training gaps.
 The Enforcement Unit will generate and use statistics to identify risks and plan future operations.
-02 The Ministry of Education should direct its supervisory staff to ensure that correspondence to unlicensed child care operators is accurate and sent out in a timely manner.
+2 I he Ministry of Education should direct its supervisory staff to ensure that correspondence to unlicensed child care operators is accurate and sent out in a timely manner.
 The Internal Directive includes clear timelines for sending correspondence to unlicensed child care providers following a site visit.
 Future training and ongoing oversight will reinforce these expectations.
 71 The Ministry of Education should audit complaint files Regular audits have been in place since July 2013.
 This audit regime will continue.
-Staff will review on a weekly basis the informal complaint logs and supporting documentation in the complaint file,
+Staff will review on a weekly basis the informal complaint logs and supporting documentation in the complaint file